smcameron/groovygreebler/README.md

-Groovygreebler is a program to procedurally generation greebly normal maps.
+Groovygreebler may one day become a program to procedurally generate greebly normal maps.
+So far, it doesn't do much of anything.
-It is quite rudimentary and the normal maps it creates are not of high quality.